 Paying a dividend is the usual way for a company to distribute a share of its profits among the shareholders.
-There are detailed statutory rules as to distributions in CA 2006, sec829 to sec853.
-A detailed consideration of these is presently beyond the scope of this database, but the main purpose behind these provisions is to prohibit companies from making distributions (including dividends) except out of profits.
+Under the laws of England and Wales, Scotland and Northern Ireland there are detailed statutory rules as to distributions in CA 2006, sec829 to sec853.
+A detailed consideration of these is beyond the scope of this database, but the main purpose behind these provisions is to prohibit companies from making distributions (including dividends) except out of profits.

 DIVIDENDS AND OTHER DISTRIBUTIONS